miykael/nipype-beginner-s-guide/homepage/firstSteps.rst

 =========================

-Before we get into the details, we should explain that Nipype pipelines, or workflows, the terms are synonomous are made up of *nodes* and *workflows*.
+Before we get into the details, we should explain that Nipype pipelines, or workflows, the terms are synonomous, are made up of *nodes* and *workflows*.
+We will generally use 'workflow' when referring to section in a script and 'pipeline' to refer to the whole construction that is actually run.

 Briefly, you can think of a *node* as a unit of processing; for example, a node will run the program to smooth data.
 Nodes are most often associated with analytic interfaces to, say, FSL, SPM, or AFNI, but they can also be a